codex7Teen/promilo_app_flutter_api/README.md

 - **Description Screen**
   - Displays at least three images.
   - Includes a share icon to open the default mobile share options.
+- **Network Stability**
+  - Automatically checks for network connection stability.
+  - Displays a warning and retry option if the connection gets interrupted.

 ## Tech Stack